Richard1611/RemoteKapeTriage/README.md

-# WinRemotTriage
+# RemoteKapeTriage
-A tool that performs triage evidence acquisitions on a remote windows machine, using other open-source tools.
+A tool that performs triage evidence acquisitions on Remote windows machines, using Kape tool.